 Yellow Ribbon Committees may be sponsored by Chattanooga Endeavors or by Chattanooga area religious, civic, or community organizations.
 Those that are sponsored by other organizations are staffed by volunteers from their own membership.
 Those that are sponsored by Chattanooga Endeavors are open to the participation of any eligible volunteer.

 Yellow Ribbon Committees are based in Chattanooga.
-However, because several Committees meet online, volunteers may come from anywhere in the world where there is internet access.
+However, because several Committees meet online, volunteers don’t need to be based in Chattanooga, provided that they have internet access.
 We encourage people who have served time in prison and their loved ones to volunteer with members of the community who have not had this life experience.

 To be eligible to volunteer, you must be (a) at least 23 years old, unless volunteering through an academic or community organization, (b) not currently on active supervision with parole, probation, or community corrections, (c) free of any outstanding warrants or pending misdemeanor or felony charges, and (d) willing to adhere to our policies for nondiscrimination, drug-free workplace, mandatory reporting, and confidentiality.